YongwoonJang/gyujanggak/README.md

 5. A function for predicting a opinion of a premise.

 ## Usage
-1. Use dockerfile
+1. Use dockerfile and make image
+2. In the Container use "bash <(curl -s https://raw.githubusercontent.com/konlpy/konlpy/master/scripts/mecab.sh)" command
-2. import gyujanggak
+3. import gyujanggak

 ## Maintainer
 1. Yongwoon Jang (royalfamily89@gmail.com)